+The National Skills University Islamabad is a non-profit public sector university established by the Federal Government of Pakistan.
 The National Skills University Islamabad is the first public sector university established on the premises of fast job transformation challenges associated with the Fourth Industrial Revolution.
 This higher education institute differs from the conventional higher education institutes by paying more attention to inculcating job-ready skills among learners besides their cognitive development.

 Graduates of this university are expected to have ample knowledge of workplaces in their field of specializations due to its pedagogical practices focusing more on discipline-specific practical experience.
 This will involve both trainings in the university laboratories as well as working in the field with industrial collaborators of this institution through Co-op programs.

 The Federal Government established the National Technical Teachers’ Training College (NTTTC) in 1985 under ADB assisted Technical Education Project for quantitative and qualitative improvement of Technical Education in the country.
 Similarly, the Federal Government established an Institute for Promotion of Science Education and Training (IPSET) in 1989 for qualitative improvement of Science Education in the country.